 L64 PNP 3662 Primate Biology

-This course takes a multifaceted introductory approach to the primates, the closest relatives of human beings, by investigating anatomy, growth and development, reproduction, behavioral adaptations, ecology, geographic distribution, taxonomy and evolution.
-Emphasis is placed not only on the apes and monkeys, but also on the lesser-known lemurs, lorises, bushbabies, tarsiers and many others.
-The importance of primate biology to the discipline of anthropology is discussed.
+This course takes a multi-faceted introductory approach to the primates, the closest relatives of human beings, by investigating anatomy, growth and development, reproduction, behavioral adaptations, ecology, geographic distribution, taxonomy and evolution.
+Emphasis will be placed not only on the apes and monkeys, but also on the lesser-known lemurs, lorises, bushbabies, tarsiers, and many others.
+The importance of primate biology to the discipline of anthropology will be discussed.
 Intended for students who have already taken Anthro 150A, and recommended for students who wish to take the more advanced 400-level courses on primates.
 Prerequisite: Anthro 150A or permission of instructor.

 Same as L48 Anthro 3661